icons8/lunacy-docs/docs/faq.md

 # Hero section
 title: FAQs and Known Issues
-description: Frequently asked questions and a list of known and resolved issues in Lunacy
+description: Frequently asked questions and a list of known issues in Lunacy
 icon: 'help'

 # Micro navigation